-IIJ to Expand "Shiroi Data Center Campus" and Construct Second Phase Building
+IIJ Starts Operation from July of the Shiroi Data Center Campus's Second Phase Building

 Provide safe and robust Internet services that support social infrastructure

 Basic approach

 Since the company's founding, IIJ has been anticipating society's needs, developing innovative technologies, and creating a range of Internet-related network services.
 Under our management philosophy of "Contributing to optimizing a networked society by developing and offering reliable, high-value-added IT services to support social infrastructure," we capitalize on our growing expertise to implement the cycle of continuous development, operation, and validation.